 As the author of the Declaration of Independence, Thomas Jefferson became the primary spokesman for a revolutionary generation—one that created a new nation based on radical ideas.
 He trusted human reason and thought that with education, people were capable of self-government.
 The ideas of the Declaration launched an experiment in political liberty.
 Jefferson’s public positions ranged from local delegate to the Virginia House of Burgesses to President of the United States.
 His epitaph lists his achievements as author of the Declaration of Independence, sponsor of the Statute of Virginia for religious freedom, and founder of the University of Virginia, but he is also well recognized for his role as third President, as sponsor of the Lewis and Clark expedition, and as the force behind the Louisiana Purchase.
 Jefferson’s continuous quest for knowledge and the breadth of his curiosity and intellect provide a compelling model for purposeful dialogue.
 Jefferson’s wide-ranging interests were the product of his Enlightenment intellect.
 He studied and made contributions to multiple fields including architecture, botany, horticulture, archaeology, ethnography, natural history, and astronomy.

+LET US HELP YOU CREATE THE IDEAL MONTICELLO EXPERIENCE FOR YOU AND YOUR GUESTS.
 Whether you choose an intimate wine tasting with friends or a scholarly talk designed to elevate discussion with your colleagues, below are just some of the options for a customized visit to Monticello.
 Contact the Office of Special Events at firstname.lastname@example.org or at 434-984-9821 to design the perfect experience for your group.

 CUSTOMIZED TOURS Monticello offers a variety of customized tours that can be arranged for your guests while visiting Thomas Jefferson’s “little mountain.”

 JEFFERSON SEMINARS AND TALKS The Thomas Jefferson Foundation sponsors Jefferson scholarship through the work of the Robert H. Smith International Center for Jefferson Studies.
 As the preeminent authority on Jefferson, the Center engages a global audience with Jefferson’s timeless ideas about liberty and democracy through its diverse programming.
 The Foundation welcomes the opportunity to work with you to develop unique educational talks and seminars.
 From the fundamentals of Jefferson and political leadership to insight into life at Monticello, private talks with our experts allow guests to delve deeper into a variety of aspects of Jefferson and Monticello.
 Talks range from 15 minutes to an hour in length, and topics include:

 PRIVATE WINE TASTINGS Renowned Virginia winemaker and Monticello’s vintner Gabriele Rausse discusses Jefferson’s efforts to grow grapes at Monticello and his efforts to establish a Virginia wine industry.
 Includes a tasting of Virginia wines.
 Subject to availability.